myyang/django-pb-model/README.rst

   }

 This may not be the behavior wanted.
 The depth parameter can be used to limit the depth of these conversion.

 If the depth is set to 0, no related field will be converted, the fk_field in Main message will left unset.

 If the depth is set to any positive number, the level of related field will be limited by the specified number.
 For example, if depth is set to 1, the fk_field will contain the related Relation message, however the deeper_relation field of the fk_field message will be unset.

 Datetime Field
 ~~~~~~~~~~~~~~

-Datetime is a special singular value.
+Datetime is a special singular value and able to convert between

-We currently convert between ``datetime.datetime`` (Python) and ``google.protobuf.timestamp_pb2.Timestamp`` (ProboBuf),
+``datetime.datetime`` (Python) and ``google.protobuf.timestamp_pb2.Timestamp`` (ProboBuf)
-for example:
+through built-in datetime serializers.
+Check `Custom Fields`_ if you want other coversion rules.

+Default conversion works as following example:

 ProtoBuf message: